Kensal Town: Arrival of the canal and the railway

-The Grand Junction Canal (now known as the Grand Union Canal) opened in 1801, and passed through the south of what was by then a deforested but still rural area.
+The Grand Junction Canal (now known as the Grand Union Canal) opened in 1801 and passed through the south of what was by then a deforested but still rural area.
 The Great Western Railway, skirting the very south of the exclave, opened in 1838.

-The Kensal New Town estate was laid out shortly after the arrival of the railway, it lay south of the canal and was wholly contained by the boundaries of the exclave.
+The Kensal New Town estate was laid out shortly after the arrival of the railway, lying south of the canal and contained by the boundaries of the exclave.
 The name is first recorded on an OS map of 1876.
-Later the name Kensal Town was applied formally to the whole of the exclave, while the name Kensal New Town remained limited to the area south of the canal, while also applying to other adjacent areas of Kensington that also lay between the railway and the canal.
+Later the name Kensal Town was applied formally to the whole of the exclave, while the name Kensal New Town remained limited to the area south of the canal and other adjacent areas of Kensington that also lay between the railway and the canal.

-The newly built Kensal New Town Estate, quickly attracted a large Irish community and the surrounding area still has a significant number of Catholic churches.
+The newly built Kensal New Town Estate quickly attracted a large Irish community, and the surrounding area still has a significant number of Catholic churches.
 The Estate was disadvantaged by its position between the railway, the canal and the Kensal Green Cemetery.
-The area north of Harrow Road, where the Queens Park Estate was developed from 1875-81, was more prosperous.
+The area north of Harrow Road, where the Queens Park Estate was developed from 1875–81, was more prosperous.

 During the 19th century, the dog dealer Bill George's 'Canine Castle' establishment was on the Kensal Road.

-When the local MP for Chelsea, Emslie Horniman, presented an acre of ground between East Row and Bosworth Road to the London County Council in 1911 for recreational purposes he stated that there was then "no place within a mile or more where children could play, except in the streets, nor anywhere for the mothers and old people to rest".
+When the local MP for Chelsea, Emslie Horniman, presented an acre of ground between East Row and Bosworth Road to the London County Council in 1911 for recreational purposes, he stated that there was then "no place within a mile or more where children could play, except in the streets, nor anywhere for the mothers and old people to rest".
 The park was later expanded and is now known as Emslie Horniman Pleasance.

 The area was much improved when the slums were cleared and replaced with new council housing during the mid-20th century.

 Administrative changes

-1900, despite stiff local opposition, the exclave of Kensal Town was removed from Chelsea and divided between its neighbours.
+In 1900, despite stiff local opposition, the exclave of Kensal Town was removed from Chelsea and divided between its neighbours.
 The area south of the canal joined with the ancient parish of Kensington to form the new Metropolitan Borough of Kensington.
 The area north of the canal merged with the ancient parish of Paddington to form the new Metropolitan Borough of Paddington.
-The area remained part of the parliamentary constituency of Chelsea (which had identical boundaries with he ancient parish of Chelsea), until 1915.
+The area remained part of the parliamentary constituency of Chelsea (which had identical boundaries with the ancient parish of Chelsea) until 1915.

 In 1965, Kensington joined with the Metropolitan Borough of Chelsea (the area of ancient parish of Chelsea, minus its former exclave) to form the new London Borough of Kensington and Chelsea.
 Paddington merged with Westminster and Marylebone to form what is now City of Westminster.